 They have special quills at their tail which make a loud hissing noise when rattled!

 Porcupines will travel up to 15km in a night to look for food!

 Porcupines collect large quantities of bones and hard objects to chew to wear down their teeth, sometimes thousands of bones have been found in one burrow!

-Noku is one of three African Crested Porcupines living down at Desert Springs alongside the meerkats and mongoose.
-Noku spends most of her time sleeping and enjoying tasty treats.
+Noko is an African Crested Porcupines living down at Desert Springs alongside the meerkats and mongoose.
+Noko spends most of her time sleeping and enjoying tasty treats.